Lewis Collins: Early life

-Collins was born in Bidston, Birkenhead, on the Wirral Peninsula in Cheshire, now Merseyside.
+Collins was born in Bidston, Birkenhead, on the Wirral Peninsula in Cheshire.
 At the age of two he won 'The Most Beautiful Baby in Liverpool' contest.
-He was educated at Gautby Road Primary School and Grange School in Birkenhead, and the Birkenhead Institute School.
+He was educated at Gautby Road Primary School and Grange Secondary School in Birkenhead.

 When he was 13 years of age, his father Bill, a jazz dance band leader, bought him a drum kit.
 His first gig was playing with his father's band, and he also joined a group of older school pupils to form a band called The Renegades at the start of the Merseybeat music scene in Liverpool in the late 1950s.
 His passion for firearms started in his youth from a membership of the Liverpool Central Rifle Club.
-On leaving school, he took an apprentice hairdresser's position at the Andre Bernard Salon, alongside fellow apprentice Mike McCartney (stage name Mike McGear – later a member of the comedy, music and poetry trio The Scaffold).
+On leaving school, he took an apprentice hairdresser's position at the Andre Bernard Salon, alongside fellow apprentice Mike McCartney (stage name Mike McGear; later a member of the comedy, music and poetry trio The Scaffold).
 In the same period Collins was writing songs with Mike McCartney, and when the drummer Pete Best was dropped from the Beatles, Mike McCartney suggested Collins as a possible replacement to his elder brother Paul McCartney.
 Turning down the option of an audition with The Beatles, Collins continued playing music on an amateur basis for a number of local bands, including The Eyes, and The Georgians.

-In late 1964, Collins quit hairdressing to become the bass player with The Mojos (which his father managed), performing on their charting singles "Goodbye Dolly Gray" and "Until My Baby Comes Home", and moved from Liverpool to London with them when the band appeared to have good commercial prospects.
-However the band failed to chart again and broke up, and finding himself in the midst of cosmopolitan London in 1966 during the Swinging Sixties, Collins made a living engaged in temping work such as delivery van driving, cleaning windows and being a waiter, before deciding that he wanted to become an actor after hearing a play being performed on the radio.
+In late 1964, Collins gave up hairdressing to become the bass player with The Mojos, which his father was the roadie.
+Collins performed on their charting singles "Goodbye Dolly Gray" and "Until My Baby Comes Home", and moved from Liverpool to London with them when the band appeared to have good commercial prospects.
+However, the band failed to have any further commercial success, so they disbanded.
+Finding himself in the midst of cosmopolitan London in 1966 during the Swinging Sixties, Collins earned a living engaged in temping work in the roles of delivery van driving, cleaning windows and as a waiter before deciding that he wanted to become an actor after hearing a play being performed on the radio.

-Having been accepted for training in acting by the London Academy of Music and Dramatic Art, which he attended between 1968 and 1971, he drew the notice of his fellow students for an "electrifying" performance in the lead role of Shakespeare's Romeo and Juliet.
+Having been accepted for training in acting by the London Academy of Music and Dramatic Art, where he attended from 1968 to 1971, he drew the notice of his fellow students for an "electrifying" performance in the lead role of Shakespeare's Romeo and Juliet.